 Since 2003, Bangladesh Health Project volunteers have been working In Bangladesh.
 To start, we were invited to help Dhaka’s IUBAT- International University of Business Agriculture and Technolog as it launched a nursing college (BSc Nursing).
 This was led in-country by Dr. Karen Lund of Vancouver who was recognized by the Government of Canada for over a decade of service as Coordinator of the IUBAT College of Nursing.
 Visiting Bangladesh each year but mostly supporting from Canada, Alex Berland recruited nearly a hundred volunteers who served as visiting faculty at IUBAT or supported the project from home.

 Following this success, we converted the BScN courses developed for IUBAT into Open Education Resources to support novice nurse educators globally.
 Those resources are now available from another volunteer-driven organization, Nurses International, led by CEO Miriam Chickering and based in Minneapolis USA.
 The OER have been downloaded by users in over 100 countries.

-Working with Bangladesh colleagues, Drs.
-Nazmul Huda and Hasnat Alamgir, our latest higher education initiative is to support IUBAT in developing a Masters in Public Health program, which will provide a career pathway, especially for nurses.
+Working with Bangladesh colleague, Dr. Nazmul Huda, our latest higher education initiative is to support Masters in Public Health students, which will provide a career pathway, especially for nurses.
 At the same time John Richards has led several research projects concerning evaluation and improvement of education in Bangladesh and elsewhere in South Asia.

 Since 2008, we have worked with Sajida Foundation, a major Bangladesh NGO led by Executive Director Zahida Kabir.
 In Sajida’s hospitals, BHP volunteers have assisted with projects such as nurse training, infection control and quality improvement.
 In Sajida’s community programs, BHP volunteers have helped improve home care for elderly and disabled people.